kostin-kirill/devops-interview-task/README.md

 =========================
 # General information
 This service has stack of bash+ansible+az cli
-This service had these steps:
+This service has these steps:
 1. create an VM on azure cloud(the os is centos)
 2. create network and firewall rules
 3. create load balancer